safespring/docs/content/compute/network.md

 ![Create router dialogue](/images/create-router-dia.png)

-Name your router anything unique and make sure to pick "public_v4" under the "External Network" dropdown.
+Name your router anything unique and make sure to pick "public_v4" under the "External Network" drop-down.
 Click "Create Router".

 ## Create a network
 Navigate to Network->Networks in the navigation menu and click "Create Network"